sshen82/BandNorm/README.md

 1. A path containing all cells in the form of [chr1, binA, chr2, binB, count],
 2. An R data.frame in the form of [chr1, binA, binB, count, diag, cell_name].
 The column names should be c("chrom", "binA", "binB", "count", "diag", "cell")

+## Download data

+You can also use `download_schic` function to download real data.
+The available data includes Kim2020, Li2019, Ramani2017, and Lee2019.
+There are also summary files available for them, and the summary includes batch, cell-type, depth and sparsity information for them.

 ## Usage